UIU-Developers-Hub/PyDitor_v-2.0/README.md

 # PyDitor v2.0

-## Overview
 **PyDitor** is a multi-language Integrated Development Environment (IDE) available as both a desktop application and web platform.
 Built with Electron, React, and FastAPI, it provides a comprehensive development environment with support for multiple programming languages.

+## Overview

+PyDitor is designed to support code execution, file management, and real-time collaboration, with future enhancements planned for integration with AI, Docker, and Firebase for extended capabilities.

 ## Distribution Types

-## 1. Desktop Application (Primary)
+### 1. Desktop Application (Primary)
-- Standalone executable for Windows, macOS, and Linux
+- Standalone executable for Windows, macOS, and Linux.
-- Local file system access
+- Local file system access, integrated terminal, and offline functionality.
-- Integrated terminal support
-- Offline functionality
-- Native performance
+- Optimized for native performance.

-## 2. Web Application (Secondary)
+### 2. Web Application (Secondary)
-- Browser-based access
+- Browser-based access with cross-platform compatibility.
-- Cloud storage integration
+- Cloud storage integration and real-time collaboration features.
-- Real-time collaboration
-- Cross-platform compatibility
-# PyDitor v2.0

-**PyDitor** is a Python IDE Backend API designed to support code execution, file management, and real-time collaboration.
-This README outlines its current features, future plans, and licensing details.

 ## Component Diagram